Soong sisters

-Their father was American-educated Methodist minister Charlie Soong, who made a fortune in banking and printing.
-Their mother was Ni Kwei-tseng (倪桂珍 Ní Guìzhēn), also a Methodist who came from an Episcopalian family.
-All three sisters attended Wesleyan College in Macon, Georgia, United States.
-Mei-ling, however, left Wesleyan and eventually graduated from Wellesley College in Massachusetts.
+Of Hakka descent, with ancestral roots in Wenchang, Hainan, the sisters were born to American-educated Methodist minister Charlie Soong, who made a fortune in banking and printing, and Ni Kwei-tseng, also a Methodist who came from an Episcopalian family.
+The sisters were raised as Christians in Shanghai and educated in the United States, where they all attended Wesleyan College; Mei-ling, however, left Wesleyan and eventually graduated from Wellesley College.
 Their three brothers were all high-ranking officials in the Republic of China government, one of whom was T. V. Soong.